Fury-Labs/furya/docs/protocol/src/governance.md

 # Governance

-Osmosis is a sovereign delegated Proof-of-Stake chain with its own validator set.
+Furya is a sovereign delegated Proof-of-Stake chain with its own validator set.
 Users delegate their stake to validators to secure the network while keeping the opportunity to overwrite validator's decision with their own vote.